microsoft/azurelinux-tutorials/docs/kernel/modify_kernel.md

 "Update config file to set changed values explicitly"
 ```

-We see the error message `"Config file has unexpected changes...
+The log contains the error message `"Config file has unexpected changes...
 Update config file to set changed values explicitly"`.
 This is a common error when editing configs.
-CBL-Mariner's `kernel` requires implicitly enabled settings to be explicitly set.
+CBL-Mariner's kernel requires implicitly enabled settings to be explicitly set.
 In this case, enabling only `CONFIG_BLK_WBT` is insufficient.
-We also need `CONFIG_BLK_WBT_MQ` to be explicitly set.
-The logs show that the `kernel` spec (specifically `make oldconfig`) has noted that `CONFIG_BLK_WBT_MQ` is missing.
+The logs show that the kernel spec (specifically `make oldconfig`) has flagged that `CONFIG_BLK_WBT_MQ` is missing (`"-CONFIG_BLK_WBT_MQ=y"`).
 Because `CONFIG_BLK_WBT_MQ` is missing, compilation of the kernel fails.
-In general, when an error of this nature occurs, the build log file for the kernel will indicate what needs to be changed.
+Looking at the [kconfig](https://github.com/microsoft/CBL-Mariner-Linux-Kernel/blob/rolling-lts/mariner-2/5.15.102.1/block/Kconfig#L106) for `CONFIG_BLK_WBT_MQ`, you can see this option is dependent on `BLK_WBT` and therefore needs to be explicilty set.
+Adding this option to `config` should progress compilation to the `%build` phase.
+In general when an error of this nature occurs, the build log file for the kernel will indicate what needs to be changed.

 </br>

-Let's fix this build error and rebuild.
+Let's add `CONFIG_BLK_WBT_MQ` and rebuild.

 ```bash
 # Enter kernel spec folder